frelon/suse-elemental/docs/image-build-and-customization.md

 * [install.yaml](../examples/elemental/build/install.yaml) - specify which `bootloader` and `kernel command line` arguments to use during the OS installation process.
 * [os.yaml](../examples/elemental/build/os.yaml) - specify `users` that the OS should have and the `disk size` of the built image.
-* [kubernetes.yaml](../examples/elemental/build/kubernetes.yaml) - specify the Helm charts and Kubernetes manifests that the user wishes to deploy as part of their use-case.
+* [kubernetes.yaml](../examples/elemental/build/kubernetes.yaml) - specify the Helm charts and Kubernetes manifests that the user wishes to deploy as part of their use case.
 * [release.yaml](../examples/elemental/build/release.yaml) - specify the reference to the user desired product and enable the necessary Helm chart components.
 * [suse-product-manifest.yaml](../examples/elemental/build/suse-product-manifest.yaml) - the release manifest for the desired product that the user has referred in the `release.yaml` configuration file.
 * [rancher.yaml](../examples/elemental/build/kubernetes/helm/values/rancher.yaml) - custom values for the `Rancher` Helm chart that we enabled from the SUSE Product manifest.